google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/android-payment-apps.md

 {"default_applications": ["https://bobpay.com/bobpay-app.json"]}
 ```

+Note: The origin of `default_applications` must be the same origin as the
+payment method manifest URL.

 The browser then downloads `https://bobpay.com/bobpay-app.json` and verifies the
 installed app against the version and signatures in it.
 The requirements for
 this verification are that all downloads must be over HTTPS, HTTP response codes